 acting on $L^2(\mathbb{R}^N)$ with domain $H^s(\mathbb{R}^N)$. \end{Pro}

-By Proposition \ref{Pro1.1}, it is now possible that we apply Lyapunov-Schmidt reduction to study the perturbed fractional Kirchhoff equation \eqref{eq1.1}.
-We want to look for multi-peak positive solutions of \eqref{eq1.1} in the Sobolev space $H^s(\mathbb{R}^N)$ for sufficiently small $\varepsilon$, which named semiclassical solutions.
-We also call such derived solutions as concentrating solutions since they will concentrate at certain point of the potential function $V$.
+By Proposition \ref{Pro1.1}, it is now possible to apply the Lyapunov--Schmidt reduction to study the perturbed fractional Kirchhoff equation \eqref{eq1.1}.
+We look for multi-peak positive solutions of \eqref{eq1.1} in the Sobolev space $H^s(\mathbb{R}^N)$ for sufficiently small $\varepsilon>0$, which are usually referred to as semiclassical solutions.
+We also refer to such solutions as concentrating solutions, since they concentrate at certain points of the potential $V$ as $\varepsilon\to0$.